nus-cs2103-AY2223S1/ip/docs/README.md

 **Ditto!** is an extension of Duke which helps you keep track of your daily tasks.

+To begin the application, you can either:

+1. Double-click on the JAR file, or
+2. Navigate to the directory where the JAR file is stored and run `java -jar Ditto.java`

 ## Features

 You can perform the following operations: